Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 Capture the camera image and save it to `cap`.

 The function cap.read is to read the captured image.

 True: the “rat” value of image is read.

 False: The value of image`ret` was not read.

 `img` is a frame of the camera that was read.

 **(2)  Window Displays Image**

-When the capture image is read, “ret” value is True.
+When the capture image is read, `ret` value is True.

 {lineno-start=346}